Patricks-Hub/Portfolio/README.md

 ### Cocoa Site

 This was a in class project that I was allowed some freedoms to create the page how we like but still had specific requirements.

+### JavaScript Page

+This was a page I just built that would have been used as my homework page.
+We ultimately did not use this.

+### Summit Site

+This was a project where I needed to follow specific customer requests and build a flex box webpage.

 ### Bootstrap Space Site